google/cel-go/ext/README.md

 ## Math

-Math returns a cel.EnvOption to configure namespaced math helper macros and functions.
+Math helper macros and functions.

 Note, all macros use the 'math' namespace; however, at the time of macro expansion the namespace looks just like any other identifier.
 If you are